FAQ'S FOR HORSE OWNERS

 Q: Are there any uses/disciplines which do not qualify for coverage through our agency?

-A: Race horses, horses in race training, or horses intended to race do not qualify for Major Medical/Surgical or Surgical Only coverages.
+A: Race horses, horses in race training, or horses intended to race do not qualify for Major Medical/Surgical or Veterinary Services, or Surgical Only, coverages.
 Your horse's use and level, and any intended uses during the policy period must be stated on the mortality application.
 If the horse's use or level changes mid-policy, you must notify the insurance company for their review and an additional premium (or refund) may be due.

 Q: Is my horse insured when we drive to another state?